jordanpruett/textasdata2021/README.md

 that can be separated categorically.

 # topicModeling.ipynb
-This notebook introduces to students to topic modeling using scikit-learn, using an Associated Press corpus as an introduction.
+This notebook introduces to students to topic modeling using scikit-learn, using an Associated Press corpus as a demonstration.